paulirish/dotfiles/README.md

 ### `~/bin`

-One-off binaries that aren't via an npm global or homebrew. [git open](https://github.com/paulirish/git-open), [wifi-password](https://github.com/rauchg/wifi-password), [coloredlogcat](https://developer.sinnerschrader-mobile.com/colored-logcat-reloaded/507/), and `subl` for Sublime Text.
+One-off binaries that aren't via an npm global or homebrew. [git open](https://github.com/paulirish/git-open), `subl` for Sublime Text, and some other git utilities.

 ### 2020 update